I bet you cannot eat just one! Oatmeal cookies and Butterfinger Candy Bars are two of my favorite things.

 A couple of years ago I reviewed a cookbook by New York Times Bestselling Author Susan Mallery.
 I fell in love with Susan’s Oatmeal Cookies from her Fool’s Gold Cookbook.
-They were truly the best oatmeal cookies I had ever had.
-I have since used Susan’s oatmeal cookie recipe to make several other different types of oatmeal cookies including these Oatmeal Butterfinger Cookies.
+They were, indeed the best oatmeal cookies I had ever had.
+I have since used Susan’s oatmeal cookie recipe to make several other different types of oatmeal cookies, including these Oatmeal Butterfinger Cookies.
 Several months ago, I discovered Butterfinger Bites.
 Butterfinger Bites are a bag of small unwrapped butterfingers which are bite size.
 These new Butterfinger Bites made it easy to add Butterfingers to these oatmeal cookies.
 I am so glad I tried this combination together.
-They were a crunchy, chocolaty goodness wrapped up in a soft oatmeal cookie.
+They were crunchy, chocolaty goodness wrapped up in a soft oatmeal cookie.
 Awesome!

 Cookies put a smile on your face.

 I dare you to try to eat a cookie or share a cookie with others without smiling.
 Notice when you hand someone a cookie they will smile.
 Cookies help you remember good times and bring back happy memories.
 I hope you enjoy these Oatmeal Butterfinger Cookies.
 After baking cookies at my house, I have always sent extra cookies with my kids to share with their friends.
 I tell them to “go make friends.”
 I have always tried to encourage them to put a smile on someone’s face.
 I hope you will bake some cookies and help put a smile on someone’s face.